tarantool/doc/doc/reference/reference_rock/vshard/vshard_ref.rst

         Call a function on the nearest available replica (distances are defined using ``replica.zone`` and ``cfg.weights`` matrix) with specified arguments.
-It is recommended to call only read-only functions using ``replicaset_object:callro()``, as the function can be executed not only on a master, but also on replicas.
+It is recommended to use
+        ``replicaset_object:callro()`` for calling only read-only functions, as the called functions can be executed not only on a master, but also on replicas.

         :param function_name: function to execute